jhayslett/sg-tools/short-scripts/store-code-validation.md

 ```

 ####Regex
 Access the Question Properties Panel for the Textbox Input Field you would like to validate.
-Inside the panel, navigate to Validation and set Answer Format to RegEx with the following statement: **^[A-Z]{3}[W]{0,1}$**
+Inside the panel, navigate to Validation and set Answer Format to RegEx with the following statement: **^[A-Z]{3}[WZAHXN ]?\d{2}$**
 ```
 ^ - begin the regex string
 [A-Z] - counts each Uppercase Character A through Z
 {3} - counts how many of the previous statement
-[W] - counts each Uppercase W
+[WZAHXN ] - counts each Uppercase W
+? - allows for 0 or 1 of one of the characters in the previous statement
+\d - count each integer
-{0,1} - counts how many of the previous statement and allows for either 0 or 1 which makes this portion optional
+{2} - counts how many of the previous statement
 $ - end of the regex string
 ```